-For fiscal 2020, our financial performance and achievement of our strategic goals, including the Spin-Off, along with the impact and potential impact of the COVID-19 pandemic, were the key factors in the compensation decisions and outcomes for the year, consistent with our commitment to pay for performance and the commitment of the Compensation Committee and our management team to corporate stewardship.
-Highlights of our named executive officer compensation program in 2020 were as follows:
+For fiscal 2021, our financial and safety performance were the key factors in the compensation decisions and outcomes for the year, consistent with our commitment to pay for performance and the commitment of the Compensation Committee and our management team to corporate stewardship.
+Highlights of our named executive officer compensation program in 2021 were as follows:

 - Commitment to pay for performance.
-A significant majority of our named executive officers' target compensation (66% for our chief executive officer and an average of 75% for our other named executive officers) consisted of semi-annual bonus programs and long-term equity incentives. - Cash bonus payouts below target.
-Our semi-annual bonus program incorporated financial metrics that we believe align our compensation practices with our business goals and, correspondingly, align executives' interests with stockholders' interests.
-Achievement of performance targets related to our adjusted EBITDA and adjusted cash from operations, together with achievement of our strategic objectives, corporate milestone performance targets, safety performance, and individual modifiers assigned based on individual performance, determined the actual payouts under our performance-based cash bonus programs (specifically, the Amended and Restated Executive Semi-Annual Incentive Bonus Plan, which we refer to as our Executive Semi-Annual Plan) for our named executive officers.
-Our overall corporate performance in fiscal 2020, as adjusted in connection with our COVID-19 response as described below, resulted in aggregate cash bonus awards under these programs at approximately 54.8%.
-Performance metrics, thresholds, and targets are further described below in "Executive Compensation-Non-Equity Incentive Plan Compensation." - COVID-19 response.
-In response to the uncertainty created by the COVID-19 pandemic and in an effort to preserve cash resources, the Compensation Committee reduced payouts under our semi-annual bonus program by 65% for the first half of fiscal 2020. - Performance-based restricted stock units achieved below target.
-Performance-based restricted stock units granted in 2020 to each of our named executive officers were only earned if we achieved performance targets for our adjusted EBITDA and adjusted cash from operations metrics, together with achievement of our strategic objectives.
-Performance with respect to our strategic objectives, as averaged, exceeded target performance levels but fell short of maximum performance levels.
-First half financial goals, as averaged, exceeded target performance levels but fell short of maximum performance levels for adjusted EBITDA and fell short of minimum performance levels for adjusted cash from operations.
-Combined, our corporate performance in fiscal 2020 resulted in 89.1% of these equity awards being earned.
-Performance metrics, thresholds, and targets are further described below in "Executive Compensation-Equity Incentive Plan Compensation."
+A significant majority of our named executive officers' target compensation (86% for our chief executive officer and an average of 75% for our other named executive officers) consisted of executive bonus programs and long-term equity incentives. - Cash bonus payouts below target.
+Our annual bonus program incorporated financial and safety performance metrics that we believe align our compensation practices with our business goals and, correspondingly, align executives' interests with stockholders' interests.
+Achievement of performance targets related to our profitability (Adjusted EBITDA) and cash generation (adjusted cash from operations), together with safety performance, measured as our total rate of recordable injuries, and achievement of our corporate milestone performance targets and individual modifiers assigned based on individual performance, determined the actual payouts under our performance-based cash bonus program (specifically, the 2021 Executive Performance Bonus Program, which we refer to as our Executive Bonus Program) for our named executive officers.
+Our overall corporate performance in fiscal 2021 resulted in a mid-year progress payment of 50% paid in August 2021, based on 108.2% attainment at mid-year, but no further cash bonuses were earned under this program because the minimum goals were not attained for the fiscal year.
+Performance metrics, thresholds, and targets are further described below in "Executive Compensation."